|

 Below, the Syosset Sweet

-(photos courtesy of Cathy Haas Conroy)
+Shop: (photos courtesy of Caren Haas Ballentine)

 Syosset Sweet Shop at 18